What on Earth IS Personal Development?

-In the Totally Together Book, I talk about Personal Development, and how it relates to the WoMom.
 The WoMom is the woman behind the mom.
 The WoMom needs to be nurtured, whether that is by reading REAL and not picture books, getting some exercise, or by taking a nap.
 Do whatever it takes to remember who you were as a person before having children.

 Were you interested in learning a new language?
 Get some immersion tapes from the library and pop them in while you fold laundry or chop vegetables.
 Always wanted to play the guitar?
 Look through the brochure from the rec dept and find an inexpensive class.
 Life moves so very quickly, and I would hate for you (or me!) to have a longer list of “shouldas” than “dids.”
 One good thing about getting older, is that you have more self-esteem.
 What would have freaked you out at 18 or 19 no longer does.
 Take the swing class.
 You can do it.

 I want to learn as much as I can about as many things as I can.
 I want to garden.
 I want to travel.
 I want to do the things that I always wanted to do —- and I don’t want to do them when it’s too late.